 If you have searched for your family name and don’t like the tartan that your name is associated with, then don’t worry!
 There will also be many of you who will not have a tartan associated with your family name.
 Therefore, it might be a good idea to choose a neutral tartan that is representative of Scotland, such as the Blackwatch tartan, which is synonymous of the Scottish Kilt.
-Or, if you are from the USA, there are many tartans associated with the name of each state.
 Irish kilts are also another type of kilt to consider.
 We’re sure you’ll be able to find a tartan that you will love and that has special meaning to you.

 Step 4 – How to Measure Up for a Kilt

 Often the most challenging procedure in the kilt buying process is getting measured up.
 Kilts that are made to measure will be a lot more comfortable for the wearer, and probably most importantly, will also look better as well.

 - Waist – Measure the diameter of your waist at your bellybutton and record the measurement.
 This means putting a tape measure at the start point (the belly button) and wrap it round your waist until the tape measure comes back to the bellybutton.